Date and location to be announced.

 Our mission for this event is primarily to promote literacy using the graphic novel format, reflect on the history of race and gender portrayal in comics and film, and introduce characters, writers and authors who have a different voice than the primarily white, primarily male, primarily straight characters written by generations of comic authors (themselves primarily white, straight, and male).
 We would also like to empower young writers and artists by introducing them to the collaborative process that is comic creation, and encourage them to produce and submit work of their own for contests at the con.

-Additionally, this year we are introducing a "Maker Space" that will give teens a chance to experiment in a variety of media, from laser-cut vinyl stickers, to cardboard and leather mask construction, to 3-D printing.
+The convention hosts a "Maker Space" that will give teens a chance to experiment in a variety of media, from laser-cut vinyl stickers, to cardboard and leather mask construction, to 3-D printing.

 At most events, there is only one thing happening at a time.
 At a con (short for convention), there are often several things happening at once.
 You may wish to learn how to ink comics, or hear a talk about the history of race in cartoons.
 Each activity will be in its own area.
 You get to pick what you would like to do, though there may sometimes be limits on how many people can sign up for a specific activity.
 The sign up table will be in the entry hall of the Gary Comer Youth Center.
 You may take a look there to see what sections are still open.